 In case you missed it, the Armadillo is clearly “inspired” by the Bugaboo Bee, down to the animal name and bright colored canopy.
 On the plus side, the Armadillo is less than half the Bee’s $700+ price tag.

-New for 2017, Mamas and Papas has introduced the Ocarro, a full-featured 30 lb. stroller for $600.
+The most recent Mamas and Papas stroller in the stable is the Ocarro, a full-featured 30 lb. stroller for.
 It comes with chrome accents, leatherette handles and bumper bar, lay flat seat, elliptical frame, one hand fold, height adjustable handle, reversible seat and optional bassinet.
 Car seat adapters are sold separately.
 While it has a foot brake, it isn’t pedicure friendly.

 Our view.
 When Mamas and Papas invaded the U.S. a few years ago, they fell victim to one of the classic blunders of European stroller companies.
 The most famous of which is “never get involved in a land war in Asia.”
 But only slightly less well known is this: never assume the stroller that sells well in the UK will appeal to Americans.mama